Fidelity expands ETF partnership with BlackRock

-BOSTON (Reuters) - Fidelity Investments has expanded its 3-year-old partnership with BlackRock Inc (BLK.N) to offer its customers free trading of more exchange-traded funds, as the once-dominant mutual fund company strives to catch up in a faster-growing market.
+BOSTON, March 13 (Reuters) - Fidelity Investments expanded its 3-year-old partnership with BlackRock Inc to offer its customers free trading of more exchange-traded funds, as the once-dominant mutual fund company strives to catch up in a faster-growing market.

 Fidelity brokerage customers will be able to trade 65 BlackRock iShares ETFs without paying a commission, up from 30 funds currently, the two firms said on Wednesday.